 The Chaplaincy Across the Schools:

 Monkton’s founding Christian values are still integrated into life at Monkton Prep.
-Everyday in one form or other we consider a theme and Biblical thought and its relevance for us today whether that be in assembly, chapels or as part of our tutor times on Wednesdays.
+Ever yday in one form or other we consider a theme and Biblical thought and its relevance for us today whether that be in assembly, chapels or as part of our tutor times on Wednesdays.
 These are intended to give our pupils an opportunity to reflect on their actions and behaviours throughout the school day with the aim of instilling the values of the school.
 We share in hymns and songs, often supported by a Prep School band.
 Year 8 pupils can choose to be part of Icthus who run chapel assemblies on a Friday, choosing which passage will be read.
-This empowers our oldest of pupils to facilitate the learning of their fellow pupils.
+This empowers our senior students to facilitate the learning of their fellow pupils.

 The Christian Union at Monkton Senior is led by a committee of Year 13 pupils and is very active and well supported.
-CU is on Wednesday evenings and is for all pupils, at each meeting there is usually some games, worship and a talk from the Bible by a visiting speaker.
-Over the year we are very privileged to have some high profile speakers (Rico Tice, Mike Pilavachi, George Verwer, Simon Guillebaud to name a few..)
+CU is on Wednesday evenings and is for all pupils, at each meeting there are usually some games, worship and a talk from the Bible by a visiting speaker.
+Over the year we are very privileged to have some high profile speakers including Rico Tice, Mike Pilavachi, George Verwer, Simon Guillebaud to name a few.
 Crossfire meets 5 times throughout the year and is an opportunity to consider and debate questions and matters around the Christian faith.
-This is for Years 11-13 students and allow for some provocative questioning supported by external speakers, such as, ‘Is it ever OK to kill someone: being a Christian in the armed forces’ with Lieutenant David Meryon (OM).
+This is for Years 11-13 students and allows for some provocative questioning supported by external speakers, such as, ‘Is it ever OK to kill someone: being a Christian in the armed forces’ with Old Monktonian Lieutenant David Meryon.
 There are weekly year group Bible studies on Monday evenings, big Chaplaincy events, the Monkton Addresses, weekends away, voluntary communion services and much more!
-We continue seek to provide as many opportunities as possible to help our pupils to “look” and “live”!
+We continue to seek to provide as many opportunities as possible to help our pupils to “look” and “live”!

 To arrange a visit, or for any other enquiries regarding admissions at the Senior School, please contact our Head of Admissions, Mrs Carole Heritage on 01225 721 133